 Nigeria’s overall rights performance

 HRMI’s economic and social rights scores for Nigeria are summarised in the Rights Tracker image below.
+Since Nigeria’s right to education data are incomplete, we are unable to compute an overall Quality of Life score.

 Next steps: what can you do now?